 5.ILLUSION OF CONTROL

+You think that you can control if your next trade is profitable and everything is under control.
+You are convinced that you have control and that's why you increase your lot size.
+Nothing can go wrong.
+Thinking that you can control the outcome of your next trade, is the same as believing that you control the market.
+You clearly don’t.
 The illusion of control comes after a winning streak, and is extremely dangerous.
 You increase your lot size and when the trade goes against you increase your stop loss, because you absolutely know that you're right.
 And, you guessed it; you get a margin call after a winning streak.
 One bad trade can wipe out your entire account.
 The market doesn’t care you won 10 trades in a row.
 We work in uncertain conditions.

 Recognizing that we've no control over the market is that the initiative towards managing our risk.
 The lesson here is to avoid seeking certainty and control.
 That’s why it’s better to focus on controlling what we can control.
 Our actions and emotions.